Wells

 If ya’re considering naming yar baby boy Wells, ya might be interested to know that there are several famous people who share the name.
 Here are a few notable individuals who have made a name for themselves with the moniker:

-Wells in Science and Literature
+Wells in Science & Literature

-Wells in Civil Rights and Social Activism
+Wells in Civil Rights & Social Activism

-- Alice Stebbins Wells: The first female police officer in the United States, who helped pave the way for women in law enforcement.
+• Alice Stebbins Wells: The first female police officer in the United States, who helped pave the way for women in law enforcement.

 As ya can see, the name Wells has been associated with many accomplished individuals throughout history.
-Whether ya’re drawn to the name for its literary or scientific connotations, or because of its association with social activism, it’s a strong and distinctive choice for a baby boy.
+Whether ya’re drawn to the name for its literary or scientific connotations, or because of its association with social activism, it’s a strong & distinctive choice for a baby boy.

 Wells in Fiction